annahothai/Morse-Code-Transmitter-on-Raspberry-Pi/README.md

  ## Python
- 1. You can now plug in your Raspberri Pi
+ 1. You can now plug in your Raspberri Pi with the USB cable.
  2. Log into your Raspberry Pi account.
 Then, create a python file.
 This is done by right clicking on your desktop --> New --> Text Document(or text file), name it what ever you want with a ```.py``` extension after the name.
 I called mine MC.py (for Morse Code).
  ![](https://github.com/annahothai/Morse-Code-Transmitter-on-Raspberry-Pi/blob/master/Python%20Scripting%20Images/Python2.png)